-Logging your performance is key to ensuring that you have an understanding of what weights to select for the following week and to view your progress throughout the programme.
+Logging your performance is key to ensuring that you have an understanding of what weights to select for the following week and to view your progress throughout the program.

 Tracking Your Progress

-If you’re looking to get bigger, faster and stronger, then tracking your progress is key.
-By keeping track of how you are adapting to the programme, you can see just how far you have come.
-This will act as a motivation booster as you progress through each phase of the programme.
+If you’re looking to get bigger, faster, and stronger, then tracking your progress is key.
+By keeping track of how you are adapting to the program, you can see just how far you have come.
+This will act as a motivation booster as you progress through each phase of the program.
 Luckily for you, we have simplified your progress into two areas which can both be found in Your Progress Tracker: